 Ask for support

-Jacqulyn Evans: If you have some assignments that are due soon, look into getting an extension to give you some breathing space.
+Jacqulyn: If you have some assignments that are due soon, look into getting an extension to give you some breathing space.
 If the ball was dropped because of difficult stuff going on in your life, then there are a range of resources to help.

-Amy D’Amico: Contact your tutor and ask for help.
+Amy: Contact your tutor and ask for help.
 If you don’t feel comfortable with your tutor, go to the subject coordinator.
 Do what you can to just catch up on the main things.
 If you need help talking about an assignment and getting ideas together, talk to a friend in your class about it or even come see a PLA!

-Or, browse our full series of end-of-semester workshops on the Library Learning Services events page.
+For more study and assessment tips, browse our full series of end-of-semester workshops on the Library Learning Services events page.